TommiCodes/nestjs-local-development-docker-compose-hot-reload/README.md

 This Repository is a clone of the Project "nestjs-dockerized" (see more under Concept of the series).

+In the folder 'postman-collection' you find a collection of postman requests that you can import into postman and execute against the api.

 ## Start Commands for docker-compose file and information
 Builds, (re)creates, starts, and attaches to containers for a service.
 `docker-compose up`